Documentation

 Where your data lives

-All primary data — your project configuration, your knowledge base, your call recordings, your transcripts, your usage records — lives in the European Union.
-We host on dedicated Hetzner infrastructure in Germany and Finland.
-Backups stay in the EU.
+Primary data — your project configuration, your knowledge base, your call recordings, your transcripts, your usage records — is hosted on dedicated Hetzner infrastructure in Germany, with object storage in EU regions.

 The full sub-processor list is published in the DPA.
 We commit to 30-days notice before adding any new sub-processor.